charliewilco/downwrite/working-through-downwrite.md

 Markdown is probably the most efficient and universal tool for conveying syntax, semantics and structure across platforms.

-Originally coined by [John Gruber (Daring Fireball)](undefined) it was originally conceived as a text to HTML and is the stable of static site generators, OSS and a fair amount of comment sections, notetaking applications.
+Originally coined by [John Gruber (Daring Fireball)](undefined) it was originally conceived as a text to HTML and is the staple of static site generators, OSS and a fair amount of comment sections, notetaking applications.

 These shortcuts are almost as ubiquitous as `cmd + b` for bold or `cmd + i` for italics.